The Leopard Man: Cast

+Production and release

+Production took place from February 9, 1943 until March 8, 1943, on a budget of approximately $150,000.
+The film was released on 8 May 1943.

 Critical reaction

 Initial response

 Upon its initial theatrical release, The Leopard Man received mixed reviews.

-In their 1943 review of the film, Bosley Crowther of The New York Times called the film "Half-baked", and wrote, "The Leopard Man is nothing but a feeble and obvious attempt to frighten and shock the audience with a few exercises in mayhem."
+In their 1943 review of the film, Bosley Crowther of The New York Times called the film "half-baked", and wrote "The Leopard Man is nothing but a feeble and obvious attempt to frighten and shock the audience with a few exercises in mayhem."

+Tourneur later said he "didn’t like" the film as "it was too exotic, it was neither fish nor fowl: a series of vignettes, and it didn’t hold together.
+There were some startling things in that story...
+But there were too many bad scenes, and even though we used an effective Mexican birthday song, the overall effect was spotty, uneven."

 Reassessment

 In the subsequent years, following the film's release, modern critical response has been mostly positive, with many critics praising the film's atmosphere, direction, and suspense.
-On Rotten Tomatoes, The Leopard Man holds an approval rating of 89% based on 18 reviews, with a weighted average rating of 7.37/10.
+On Rotten Tomatoes, The Leopard Man holds an approval rating of 89%, based on 18 reviews, with a weighted average rating of 7.37/10.

-Ed Gonzalez of Slant Magazine awarded the film four out of four stars, praising Tourneur's use of sound and shadows to create tension.
+Ed Gonzalez of Slant awarded the film four out of four stars, praising Tourneur's use of sound and shadows to create tension.
 Dennis Schwartz of Ozus' World Movie Reviews rated the film a grade A, writing, "Tourneur's fast-paced film is armed with a taut and intelligent script, and is one of those memorable films that gets even better with age like a good wine."

 Legacy

-The Leopard Man has gradually acquired a cult following over the years, and is now considered a cult classic.
+The Leopard Man has acquired a cult following over the years, and is now considered a cult classic.
 It has been included in multiple lists at various media publications as one of the greatest horror films ever made.
-Indiewire placed it at No. 90 in their "The 100 Greatest Horror Movies of All-Time".
-Slant Magazine listed it at number 30 in their "The 100 Best Horror Movies of All Time".
+Indiewire placed it at No. 90 in its "The 100 Greatest Horror Movies of All-Time".
+Slant listed it at number 30 in its "The 100 Best Horror Movies of All Time".